 - Continue stirring while adding the tequila and allow the alcohol to burn off, about 1 to 2 minutes.

-- Add the vegetable stock to the mixture, keep stirring to avoid lumps.
+- Add the corn stock to the mixture, keep stirring to avoid lumps.
 Allow everything to come to a hard simmer to allow the chowder to thicken.